w3c/event-timing/interactionID-explainer.md

 ## Background

-When a user interacts with a web page, a user interaction (i.e. click/tap, press a key, drag) usually triggers a sequence of events.
-For example, when the user clicks, several events will be dispatched: pointerdown, pointerup, mousedown, mouseup, click, etc. Measuring the latency of each individual event can't reflect user perceptive responsiveness.
-Therefore, we want a way to group events up into interactions so we can measure interaction latencies.
-And further counting the number of interactions on the page so we can aggregate all interactions and calculate the overall page responsiveness of a user visit.
-For example, calculating INP - the 98th percentile of interaction durations over a page load.
+When a user interacts with a web page (i.e. click, tap, and keyboard) this usually triggers a [sequence of events](https://www.w3.org/TR/uievents/).
+For example, when the user clicks, several events will be dispatched: pointerdown, pointerup, mousedown, mouseup, click, etc.  Which events are dispatched can even be conditional: hover, focus, blur, change events, etc, all depend on the target of the event and the context of the page.

+Although measuring the latency of each individual event using Event Timing API is useful, it takes careful effort to interpret this data in a way that best represents user percieved responsiveness.
+Therefore, we want a way to simplify the grouping of separate Event Timings into common interactions so we can better represent perceived interaction latencies.

+Additionally, we would like to simplify the task of counting the total number of interactions in a way that matches user intuitions: count the total number of clicks, taps, keypresses -- rather than counting the nunber of UI events which were dispatched, which is not user visible.

-## What is InteractionId?
+## What is an InteractionId?

-The interactionId is an Id which uniquely identifies an user interaction.
-Each event has an interactionId assigned, so by comparing the interactionId of two events, we can tell if the two events are fired by the same user interaction.
-Thus it enables us to aggregate event latencies from the same interaction and calculate an interaction-level latency.
+An `interactionId` is an number which uniquely identifies a user interaction.
+Most events will not have an `interactionId` (or have a value of 0), as they are not dispatched due to specific discrete interactions.
+Event which do have an `interactionId` assigned, can be grouped together with other events sharing the same `interactionId`.
+This enables us to aggregate event latencies from the same interaction and calculate an overall interaction latency, typically using the single longest event `duration`.

 ## What is InteractionCount?